What is stormwater infiltration?

 What types of stormwater infiltration systems are regulated and by whom?

-The Washington State Department of Ecology (Ecology) and U.S. Environmental Protection Agency also require registration, assessment and modification of many of these same infiltration systems.
-The City is coordinating with Ecology so that owners who meet Redmond's requirements will also be in compliance with the Ecology's rules on infiltration.
+The Washington State Department of Ecology (Ecology) also requires registration, assessment and modification of many of these same infiltration systems throughout the entire state.
+Owners who meet Redmond's requirements will also be in compliance with the Ecology's rules on infiltration.

-Stormwater infiltration systems outside of Wellhead Protection Zones 1 and 2 are regulated by Ecology and not the City.
-Ecology refers to perforated pipes or drywells used to infiltrate stormwater below the ground surface as Underground Injection Control Wells, or UICs.
-Ecology regulates all UIC wells in the state This link will take you directly to the Department of Ecology website where you can register your UIC-type stormwater infiltration system
+Stormwater infiltration systems outside of Wellhead Protection Zones 1 and 2 are regulated by Ecology.
+Ecology refers to perforated pipes or dry walls used to infiltrate stormwater below the ground surface as Underground Injection Control Wells, or UICs.
+This link will take you directly to the Department of Ecology website where you can register your UIC-type stormwater infiltration system.

 Back to top

-The assessment criteria along with a schedule for completing assessments and modifications to existing stormwater infiltration systems was adopted by the City Council as Ordinance 2521 in 2010.
+The criteria for completing assessments and modifications to existing stormwater infiltration systems were adopted by the City Council as Ordinance 2521 in 2010.
 Ordinance 2704 was adopted in August 2013 to extend the schedule and provide incentives to owners to complete their assessments and modifications to protect groundwater.

-- Land Use - information on specific actions, materials, and products being used within areas that drain to the infiltration system.
+- Land Use - information on specific actions, materials, and products being used or stored within areas that drain to the infiltration system.